dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/sql.md

 ## SQL Server Express LocalDB

 LocalDB is a lightweight version of the SQL Server Express database engine that's targeted for program development.
 LocalDB starts on demand and runs in user mode, so there's no complex configuration.
-By default, LocalDB database creates `*.mdf` files in the `C:/Users/<user/>` directory.
+By default, LocalDB database creates `*.mdf` files in the `C:\Users\<user>\` directory.

 <a name="ssox"></a>
 * From the **View** menu, open **SQL Server Object Explorer** (SSOX).